 There are between 20-40 low-cost airlines in Europe.
 Some low-cost airlines are much bigger and popular than others and fly everywhere in Europe, while others are smaller and have a limited choice of flights.
 All of them share one thing: they made traveling affordable to so many people and now flying between two countries in Europe is almost as easy as taking trains or buses between two cities.

-I also like to use Rome2Rio to get itinerary ideas, when I am not sure that flying is the best option, just to get some ideas about the possible route from one point to another.
+I also like to use GoEuro to compare trains, buses, and flights, when I am not sure if flying is the best option.

 And now let’s get to the list!